ianheggie/geocoder2/README.md

 Command Line Interface
 ----------------------

-When you install the Geocoder gem it adds a `geocode` command to your shell.
-You can search for a street address, IP address, postal code, coordinates, etc just like you can with the Geocoder.search method for example:
+When you install the Geocoder2 gem it adds a `geocode` command to your shell.
+You can search for a street address, IP address, postal code, coordinates, etc just like you can with the Geocoder2.search method for example:

     $ geocode 29.951,-90.081
     Latitude:         29.952211